sftpplus/sftpplus-docs/docs/operation-client/exchange-online.rst

 This page describes how to configure Entra ID and Exchange Online to allow SFTPPlus to read or write emails.

+Check the separate :doc:`reference documentation for Exchange Online</configuration-client/exchange-online>`, which describes all the configuration options available for a `exchange-online` location.

 There are 2 main non-SFTPPlus components that needs to be configured:

 * Entra ID authentication and authorization